Last Updated on March 14, 2023

 Capers are safe to eat when pregnant but only when they are consumed in moderation.
-A serving of one tablespoon already contains 202 mg sodium, and too much sodium or salt is not good for mother or baby.
+A serving of one tablespoon already contains 202 mg of sodium, and too much sodium or salt is not good for the mother or baby.

 How many capers are safe to eat, and do they offer any benefits during pregnancy?
 Find out more below!

 Capers are safe to consume during pregnancy, as long as they are not eaten in larger amounts.

 Like olives, capers are not eaten raw or fresh because they are bitter in their natural state.
 In grocery stores or online, they are available as salted or pickled.
 They can be suspended in brine, pickled, or packed in salt granules (usually in sea salt).

 When harvested, caper buds are grouped by size: small, medium, and large.
 The smaller the buds of caper, the better the quality and the higher the price.
 Apart from salting or brining, the capers can also be pasteurized (source: Specialty and Minor Crops Handbook).